matthewbrownlow/hive-resurgence/README.md

 - The navigation bar is fully responsive; for smaller screens (500px down), the format of the bar changes to a column orientation with the logo at the top centered on the page and the title links vertically aligned underneath.
 For tablets and screens in between (800px down), there is a staggered change through the use of media queries in order to maximise its size.

-- All features of animation the navigation bar includes are highlighted text and an increase in text scale size (zoom) when you hovering over the navigation list items.
+- All features of animation the navigation bar includes are highlighted (#daa520) text and an increase in text scale size (zoom) when you hovering over the navigation list items.

 ### Footer

 ![screenshot of the hive resurgence footer](assets/images/README.md/footer-social-networks-legal.png)

-- Text
+- The footer features an array of socila network icons from awesome font; each icon has the same highlighted (#daa520) text animation as the navigation links, when you hover over them.
+The social network icons, when clicked, take you to the corresponding social platforms in a new tab.

+- The footer is valuable to the user as it encourages them to keep connected via social media.

 ### Home Page Features